15 Fun MFL Games That’ll Make Your Mondays Feel Like Vacation

 - Dance the Macarena

-- With eyes closed, point to the most charming person in the group
+- With eyes closed, point to the most charming person in the room

 - Pose as a supermodel